 Sage explains he is drawn to new areas.
 In the mail in which he officially announced his departure, he explains the background to this.
 Accordingly, he participated in a civil rights organization in 2020.
 This work, says Sage, impressed him and reminded him of the old days when the Ceph community consisted of a handful of people.
 He says he is immensely proud of what has been accomplished over the last 17 years and sees a bright future for the project.

-However, according to Sage and Red Hat, Ceph customers don’t have to be afraid for anything to go wrong.
+However, according to Sage and Red Hat, Ceph customers don’t have to be afraid of anything going wrong.
 Red Hat has in the meantime transferred a big half of the accountability of Ceph to the related Foundation, which is a bulge of the Linux Foundation.
 So, the handover is already underway if not already completed.

-42on, would like to thank Sage Weil for his dedication, innovative mindset and technical expertise that helped us to get to the point to where we are now!
-We have enjoyed working with Sage and his work in all these years.
+42on would like to thank Sage Weil for his dedication, innovative mindset, and technical expertise that helped us to get to the point where we are now!
+We have enjoyed working with Sage and his work all these years.
 We love to contribute to the Ceph community and will continue to do so!
-So, here is a salut and a thank you to Sage Weil for the Ceph project and his dedication to it.
+So, here is a salute and a thank you to Sage Weil for the Ceph project and his dedication to it.